DynamoDS/DesignScript/LanguageSpec.md

 ```

-#### Use as a dictionary
+#### Use as a list

-List in DesignScript is just a special case of dictionary whose keys are integers.
+A list is just a special case of list whose keys are integers.
 When indexing a list, the type of key could be any type.
 For example:

 ```
 x = {1, 2, 3};